HarshMishra-Git/FaceSwap.AI/README.md

 The PyQt5 desktop application provides an intuitive graphical interface for face swapping.

 **Features:**
-- Select source and target images from your computer
+- Select source and target images, video files, or live webcam as input
+- Swap faces:
+  - Between two images
+  - From an image onto a video
+  - From an image onto live webcam frames (real-time)
-- Preview original and swapped images side by side
+- Preview original and swapped results side by side
-- Swap faces with a single click
-- Save the swapped image locally
+- Save the swapped image or video locally

 **Workflow:**
 1. Launch the PyQt5 app.
+2. Select the desired mode: Image, Video, or Webcam.
-2. Select the source and target images.
+3. Provide the source image and the target (image, video, or webcam).
-3. Click the "Swap Faces" button.
+4. Click the "Swap Faces" button.
-4. The swapped image appears in the app.
-Save it if desired.
+5. The swapped result appears in the app; save it if desired.

 ---